torvalds/linux/Documentation/arch/x86/resctrl.rst

 for allocation using a bitmask.
 The maximum value of the mask is defined by each cpu model (and may be different for different cache levels).
 It is found using CPUID, but is also provided in the "info" directory of the resctrl file system in "info/{resource}/cbm_mask".
-Intel hardware requires that these masks have all the '1' bits in a contiguous block.
+Some Intel hardware requires that these masks have all the '1' bits in a contiguous block.
 So 0x3, 0x6 and 0xC are legal 4-bit masks with two bits set, but 0x5, 0x9 and 0xA are not.
+Check /sys/fs/resctrl/info/{resource}/sparse_masks if non-contiguous 1s value is supported.
 On a system with a 20-bit mask each bit represents 5% of the capacity of the cache.
 You could partition the cache into four equal parts with masks: 0x1f, 0x3e0, 0x7c00, 0xf8000.

 Memory bandwidth Allocation and monitoring
 ==========================================